kimswchi/MACS30200proj/ProblemSets/PS3/soowankim_ps3.md

 ![](soowankim_ps3_files/figure-html/educ_biden_marginal-1.png)<!-- -->

 Increasing education levels increases the Biden thermometer rating for ages approximately 18 to 30, and decreases it for all other ages.
 The effects are statistically significant for ages approximately 45 and up.
-Looking only at the statistically significant marginal effects, a one-year increase in education level decreases the Biden rating by between 0.5 and 3 points.
+Looking only at the statistically significant marginal effects, a one-year increase in education level decreases the Biden rating by between 0.5 and 3 points depending on age.

 ### Missing data
 **This time, use multiple imputation to account for the missingness in the data.
 Consider the multivariate normality assumption and transform any variables as you see fit for the imputation stage.
 Calculate appropriate estimates of the parameters and the standard errors and explain how the results differ from the original, non-imputed model.**